kimcc/hogwarts-houses/README.md

 I ended up not liking that, so I did a different take with the bars appearing all at the same time.

 ![Design 8](/../process/images/design8.gif)

-Here's the final version with the trophy image added 🏆
+Finally, here's the final version with the trophy image added 🏆

 ![Design 9](/../process/images/design9.gif)